MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/bypassio.md

 ## How BypassIO works

 When [**NtReadFile**](/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntreadfile) is called on a BypassIO-enabled **FileHandle**, the operation typically doesn't flow through the traditional I/O stack, which traverses the entire file system stack, volume stack, and storage stack.
-Instead, no IRP is issued, and the operation flows directly from the I/O manager to the (NTFS) file system, then to the disk (*classpnp*) driver, and then to the StorNVMe driver.
+Instead, the operation flows directly from the I/O manager to the (NTFS) file system, then to the disk (*classpnp*) driver, and then to the StorNVMe driver.
 With a fully BypassIO-enabled **FileHandle**:

 * All file system filters are skipped.
 * All volume stack filters are skipped.